unsw-cse-comp3900-9900-23T3/capstone-project-9900m11b5gusts/workDiary/Zihao Jiang.md

 Users can change the password by our service security code(we send code to email)
 ### week5
 improve the reset password,user can receive and change by code in 2 minutes,in 2 minutes, any times try is fine in two minutes.Exceed two minute, send email again.
+### week6
+change the item database column people can select cash or exchange in trading_method. all the item api is changed. fix the delete item bug.